SoorajModi/ContributeAnythingGryphHacks23/submissions/insertion_sort/README.md

 # Insertion Sort

-This is an example of an implemention of the 'insertion sort' sorting algorithm in Python.
+This is an example of an implementation of the 'insertion sort' sorting algorithm in Python.
 Upon calling the function with the given array 'a', it will return the elements of that array in ascending order.